-The Antinori Guada al Tasso estate lies within the Bolgheri DOC in upper Maremma along the Tuscan coast.
+The Antinori Guado al Tasso estate lies within the Bolgheri DOC in upper Maremma along the Tuscan coast.
 Although the estate can trace its roots to the mid 1930’s, serious wine-making didn’t begin until the 1990s.

 What ultimately became the estate was inherited by Piero Antinori’s Mother, Carlotta Antinori and her sister who was married to Mario Incisa Della Rocchetta.
 Piero received the Guado al Tasso estate while his Aunt received what would become Tenuta San Guido.
 Not a bad couple of gifts!